DeepakS-Github/Real-Time-Train-Tracker-INDIA/README.md

 # Real-Time-Train-Tracker-INDIA

-NOTE: API Key used in this project is only valid for 20 Calls per month (To use your API key read the instructions below)
+NOTE: API Key used in this project is only valid for 20 Calls per month (Free Pack) (To use your API key read the instructions below)

 // Train Tracking System (INDIA)